PageRAG Data Ingestion with Docling & ChromaDB

 Embedding each page with nomic-embed-text and storing it in ChromaDB with rich metadata

-PageRAG is a document-ingestion strategy that treats each page as a unit instead of splitting text into fixed-size chunks.
-Every page is stored with rich metadata — company, document type, fiscal year, quarter, and page number — which makes financial filings easy to filter ("Amazon 10-K, 2023, page 24") and keeps numerical tables intact within a page.
+PageRAG is an ingestion strategy that treats each page as a unit, not as fixed-size text chunks.
+Every page is stored with rich metadata.
+That means company, doc type, fiscal year, quarter, and page number.
+So financial filings are easy to filter ("Amazon 10-K, 2023, page 24"), and number tables stay intact within a page.

 This is the first lesson in the Agentic RAG with LangGraph series.
-Here you build the ingestion pipeline; later lessons add retrieval and re-ranking and five agentic RAG patterns on top of it.
-The running example is financial analysis over SEC filings for Amazon, Apple, and Google, but the same pattern applies to legal research, medical records, enterprise knowledge bases, and academic paper indexing.
+In this blog, we build the ingestion pipeline.
+Later lessons add retrieval and re-ranking and five agentic RAG patterns on top of it.
+The running example analyzes SEC filings for Amazon, Apple, and Google.
+The same pattern fits legal research, medical records, company wikis, and paper indexing.

-Prerequisites: Comfort with Python and basic vector-store concepts.
-You need Ollama installed and running, plus the packages below.
+Prerequisites: comfort with Python and basic vector-store concepts.
+We need Ollama installed and running, plus the packages below.

 BASH